kyma-project/test-infra/cmd/image-syncer/README.md

 That means that if the image tag is already present in the target registry, it will not be overwritten by the new image.
 The tool can be used in a GitHub workflow to synchronize images defined in a YAML file maintained in the repository.

+> [!NOTE]
+> The target repository and path prefix used by the image-syncer is `europe-docker.pkg.dev/kyma-project/prod/external/`

 ## User Guide

 The developers can use image-syncer to synchronize images defined in the YAML file maintained in their repository.